sdiehl/wiwinwlh/tutorial.md

 #### Parser

-The associated parser is list of a production rules and a monad to running the parser in.
+The associated parser is list of a production rules and a monad to run the parser in.
 Production rules consist of a set of options on the left and generating Haskell expressions on the right with indexed metavariables (``$1``, ``$2``, ...) mapping to the ordered terms on the left (i.e. in the second term